Skip to content

 Evidence Base

-Is Acceptance and Commitment Therapy (ACT) evidence-based?
+Is Acceptance and Committment Therapy evidence based?

 Yes, Acceptance and Commitment Therapy (ACT) has accumulated a substantial and growing evidence base.
 Multiple studies have demonstrated its effectiveness across various conditions.
 The approach has particularly strong evidence for treating anxiety, depression, chronic pain, and workplace stress.
 Importantly, research supports that ACT works through its intended mechanisms—especially by increasing psychological flexibility—which adds strength to its theoretical foundation.